officialalkenes/officialalkenes/README.md

 #### ⚡ Fun facts:
-- I am labelled know it all for reading and learning too much 😄
+- I am labelled know that's what Veritasium makes you 😉😉
 - I fantasize writing a crime and mystery book 😄
 - I write poems for fun, exploration and expression